 DBRS Limited (DBRS Morningstar) confirmed CES Energy Solutions Corp.'s (CES or the Company) Issuer Rating and Senior Unsecured Notes (the Senior Notes) rating at B (high) with Stable trends.
 The recovery rating on the Senior Notes remains unchanged at RR4.
-The rating confirmations are underpinned by CES’ leading market position in Canada and its growing market position in the U.S., both of which have strengthened since the downturn in 2020.
-The Stable trends acknowledge the improvement in the Company's key credit metrics in 2021 and reflect DBRS Morningstar's expectation that the key credit metrics will continue to improve in 2022.
+The rating confirmations and the Stable trends are underpinned by CES’ leading market position in Canada, its growing market position in the U.S., and DBRS Morningstar's expectation that the key credit metrics will remain supportive of the rating.

-CES' earnings and operating cash flow (OCF) in 2021 were materially higher as stronger commodity prices led to a rebound in drilling and completion activity levels in North America.
-Although gross margins have come under pressure because of inflationary pressure on product and labour costs, the Company has been able to partially offset the impact through product price increases and a strategic buildup in inventory.
-Despite the reinstatement of dividends in 2021, the Company generated a material free cash flow (FCF; OCF after capital expenditures and dividends) surplus in 2021.
-However, materially higher activity levels and a strategic buildup in inventory led to a significant working capital surplus, which the Company funded through draws on its revolving credit facilities.
-As a result, the Company's overall debt levels were materially higher at YE2021 compared with YE2020.
-Nevertheless, higher earnings and cash flow offset the impact of higher debt, and the Company's key credit metrics improved in 2021.
+CES' earnings and operating cash flow (OCF) in 2022 were materially higher, driven by an increase in industry activity levels and market share gained since the downturn in 2020.
+While the Company was able to realize product price increases, profit margins in 2022 were relatively flat because of inflationary pressure on product and labour costs.
+The Company generated a material free cash flow (FCF; OCF after capital expenditures and dividends) surplus in 2022.
+However, higher activity levels led to a significant working capital surplus, which the Company funded through draws on its revolving credit facilities.
+As a result, the Company's overall debt levels were materially higher at YE2022 compared with YE2021.
+Nevertheless, higher earnings and cash flow offset the impact of higher debt, and the Company's key credit metrics improved in 2022.
 DBRS Morningstar notes that the Company has an established track record of monetizing its working capital during periods of lower activity levels with relatively insignificant bad debt expense.

-DBRS Morningstar may consider a positive rating action if CES continues to improve its market position and/or increases diversification.
-A meaningful reduction in indebtedness, including the Senior Notes that mature in October 2024, could also trigger a positive rating action.
+DBRS Morningstar may consider a positive rating action if CES maintains its market position and reduces debt meaningfully, bolstering DBRS Morningstar's confidence that the Company will maintain its lease-adjusted debt-to-cash flow ratio at or around 2.5x through commodity price cycles.
 Although unlikely, DBRS Morningstar may consider a negative rating action if activity levels and key credit metrics are materially and consistently below DBRS Morningstar’s expectations.

 All figures are in Canadian dollars unless otherwise noted.